sburden/website/bio.md

 ## brief bio

 Sam Burden earned his BS with Honors in Electrical Engineering from the University of Washington in Seattle in 2008.
 He earned his PhD in Electrical Engineering and Computer Sciences from the University of California in Berkeley in 2014, where he subsequently spent one year as a Postdoctoral Scholar.
-In 2015, he returned to UW EE (now ECE) as an Assistant Professor, where he has received awards for research (Young Investigator Program, Army Research Office, 2016; CAREER, National Science Foundation, M3X program, 2021) and service (Junior Faculty Award, UW College of Engineering, 2021), and where he currently serves as his Department's (first) Associate Chair for Diversity, Equity, and Inclusion, helping to define and implement a sustainable and impactful strategy.
+In 2015, he returned to UW EE (now ECE) as an Assistant Professor, where he has received awards for research (Young Investigator Program, Army Research Office, 2016; CAREER, National Science Foundation, M3X program, 2021) and service (Junior Faculty Award, UW College of Engineering, 2021).
+Sam served served as his Department's (first) Associate Chair for Diversity, Equity, and Inclusion in 2021--2022 and was promoted to Associate Professor with tenure in 2022.
 Sam is broadly interested in discovering and formalizing principles of sensorimotor control.
 Specifically, he focuses on applications in robotics, neuroengineering, and (human-)cyber-physical systems.

 ---